3r0th3r-CC/3r0th3r-cc.github.io/README.md

 hexo new <new_post_name>
 ```

+> [!TIP]
+> If the post name has space, warp it with quote like this `hexo new "new post name with space"`
 > The new post will be located at `/source/_posts`

-> You should save your images, videos or scripts at `/source/assets`.
-For example: `/source/assets/images/posts/testctf-writeup/a.png`
+> You should save your images, videos or scripts at `/source/assets` like `/source/assets/images/posts/testctf-writeup/a.png`

 If you want to see how your post looks like on blog, just need to run this following command: